czadamj/czadamj.github.io/_pages/dropdown.md

 limited stock market participation and rebalancing frictions matches the current dynamics of macro aggregates, equity and bond returns, as well as wealth and portfolio concentration.
 A counterfactual experiment shows how widespread adoption of target date funds would improve risk sharing, reduce inequality, and generate substantial welfare gains for households in the bottom 90% of wealth distribution.
-The equity premium drops from 6.4% to 1.7%, while the standard deviation of equity returns stabilizes from 21.9% to 14.6%.
-Target date investing redistributes 20-30% of wealth from the top 10% to the rest of the economy, and young agents benefit from better risk sharing.
-Outcomes are very close between an economy with target date funds and one without any participation costs or rebalancing frictions.
+The equity premium drops from 6.3% to 2.5%, while the standard deviation of equity returns stabilizes from 24.7% to 15.2%.
+Full adoption of target date funds would generate around 20% average welfare gains for people in the bottom 90% at the expense of the top 10% who lose by more than 50% through the redistribution of financial wealth.
+Asset pricing and welfare outcomes are very close between an economy with target date funds and one without any participation costs or rebalancing frictions.